-Talking to my colleagues at the NSPCC and some academics who are experts in the field, it seems that theories about domestic abuse fall into two main camps:
+Talking to my colleagues at the NSPCC and some academics who are experts in the field, it seems that theories about domestic abuse fall into 2 main camps:

-- There are men who view violence as a personally and culturally acceptable way of relating to and exerting control over women.
-This theory suggests that perpetrators have a greater degree of control over their emotions and behaviours, and assert their dominance in a more conscious and planned way.
+2. There are men who view violence as a personally and culturally acceptable way of relating to and exerting control over women.
+This theory suggests that perpetrators have a greater degree of control over their emotions and behaviours and assert their dominance in a more conscious and planned way.

 I suspect there is massive overlap between these theories, and some perpetrators may not fall into either camp.
 Socio-cultural context and gender expectations are highly pertinent to both.
 However, if these ideas are along the right lines, we need to address both the fundamental breakdown of self-regulation as well as social and cultural factors if we are going to prevent domestic abuse and its impact on children.
 This is where neuroscience may have some insights to offer.